 Soon!
 We are developing a members’ directory as one of our top priorities, and we hope it will be available in Winter 2020/2021.
 Our volunteers are currently working hard to build a directory that is secure, easy to maintain, and highly user-friendly.
 We’re working on an off-the-shelf solution for now, and our long-term goal is to work with a developer to create a custom members’ portal with lots of functionality.
 For those who wish, please feel free to donate to the IEA to support the directory and other initiatives.

 Can you direct me to a person from [specific Nation/community] with experience in [specific form of editing]?

 The best way to find the right person is to submit your paid opportunity to our Jobs Newsletter.
 Once your job opportunity has been shared transparently with all of our members, we are then able to forward it to our connections, and our volunteers are able to apply for the job themselves.
-This system ensures that all of our members, and not only those our volunteers are personally familiar with, are given the opportunity to respond to your job posting.
+This system ensures that all of our members, and not only those with whom our volunteers are personally familiar, are given the opportunity to respond to your job posting.